 How to Change Your Appearance and Name in "Skyrim"

-With all of the character customization options that you get with Skyrim, it's easy to go overboard and choose an appearance for your character that's exciting at first, but then quickly loses its appeal.
+With all of the character customization options available in Skyrim, it's easy to go overboard and choose an appearance for your character that's exciting at first . . . but then quickly loses its appeal.

 If you've already invested dozens of hours in your character, earned a ton of gold, and completed numerous quests, it's not surprising if you don't want to go back and do it all over again with a new character just to change the way you look.
 Fortunately, there is a way to change your character's name and appearance later in the game by using the console.
 Read on to learn how.